 Read about 5 farming methods to save mother earth.

 10. Sand dams:

-Developed by the Romans in 400 BC, Sand Dams has been used in India, Africa, and South America for more than fifty years, but remains underutilized.
-It is a simple concept and can provide enough clean drinking water for gardening and farming in large quantity and an extensive period.
+Developed by the Romans in 400 BC, Sand Dams has been used in India, Africa, and South America for more than fifty years, but remain underutilized.
+It is a simple concept and can provide enough clean drinking water for gardening and farming in large quantity and for an extensive period.
 Sand Dams are built by digging a deep trench and filling it with concrete.
 This drench is filled overtime with rains.
 The dams are usually located across small rivers which stop flowing in the dry season, the sand becomes about 40% saturated with water and can hold 2 to 10 million liters.

 Other techniques that can be used by Indian farmers to save water are: